 When dogs are put on antibiotics for chronic issues, the issues come back again and again—and usually worse than before.

-For a chronic problem, a long-term approach is in order to address the root cause of the issue.
-Antibiotics are great for acute care, but natural approaches, such as, lifestyle changes and supplementation are bested suited for chronic and preventative care.
-Antibiotics would not be recommended for a chronic problem.
+For a chronic problem, a long-term approach is in order to address the root cause that started the issue.
+Antibiotics are inappropriate for chronic care.
+Lifestyle changes and supplementation are bested suited for chronic and preventative care.

 ACUTE CARE vs. CHRONIC CARE

 - Acute problem = Use antibiotics

 - Chronic Problem = Administer lifestyle changes, probiotic supplementation, and preventative care.

 The word ANTIbiotic actually means against life.
 Not hard to figure out then that a PRObiotic would then mean for life.

 Antibiotics have specific purpose.
 They were developed to target pathogenic bacteria that originate in the gut.
 Antibiotics are very adept at destroying those harmful bacteria and eliminating the acute threat of the host (animal or human) being overrun.

 The problem with antibiotic therapy is that it also destroys the body’s natural ability to stay healthy.
 Antibiotics destroy the overall microbiota’s normal balance.
 An imbalanced gut is the underlying cause for multiple health issues, including, yeast overgrowth and further infections.